denten-books/plain-text/0-intro.md

 deconstruction---a literal taking apart---of that device.
 The epistemic object is present to challenge my and the reader's theoretical intuitions.

-Computational poetics, a mode of materialist critique, is concerned with the transition of theory into practice.
-Where "distant reading" and cultural analytics perceive patterns across large-scale corpora, computational poetics breaks textuality down into its minute constituent components.
-It is at this scale that I find readers and writers becoming fundamentally alienated from their immediate material contexts of knowledge production.
-Mine is not however a post-human materialism of the kind that privileges an object's point of view.
-On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate in the textual encounter.
-That is not to say that epistemic things can ever become wholly known or fully transparent.
-But neither should they remain forever out of reach.
-We must insist on dragging them into a dialectic, by which ideals reify and align with specific technological commitments.

 The reverse engineering of literary devices reveals that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds ink into paper, leaving no space